Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 Antibiotic therapy is considered appropriate for the following diseases:

-In therapy viral infections antibiotics are prescribed only if the disease is complicated by an attached bacterial infection, and the harm of antibiotics is comparable to the benefit for the body as a whole.
+During therapy viral infections antibiotics are prescribed only if the disease is complicated by an associated bacterial infection, and the harm of antibiotics is comparable to the benefits for the body as a whole.

 1. When taking an antibacterial drug, you should strictly follow the dosage prescribed by your doctor.
-In the pharmacy network, the range of drugs is quite wide, therefore, when purchasing an antibiotic, it is worth monitoring its dosage.
+The range of drugs in the pharmacy chain is quite wide, so when purchasing an antibiotic, it is worth monitoring its dosage.

-2. Before taking, you should additionally carefully study the instructions, since the list of contraindications may include pathologies in the anamnesis that the attending doctor did not take into account.
+2. Before taking it, you should additionally carefully study the instructions, since the list of contraindications may include pathologies in your medical history that the treating doctor did not take into account.

-3. You should not practice taking antibacterial drugs on an empty stomach, since the harm of antibiotics to the mucous membrane of the stomach and intestines is a long-proven fact.
+3. You should not practice taking antibacterial drugs on an empty stomach, since the harm of antibiotics to the mucous membrane of the stomach and intestines has long been a proven fact.

-4. The medicine should be washed down with a sufficient amount of water - this will minimize the destructive effect of agents on the mucous membrane.
+4. The medicine should be taken with a sufficient amount of water - this will minimize the destructive effect of the agents on the mucous membrane.

 Antibiotic treatment for children

-Children's illnesses and infections frighten parents, so they are ready to get rid of them as quickly and effectively as possible, which is why they ask doctors to prescribe antibacterial drugs, despite known harm antibiotics for children.
+Childhood diseases and infections frighten parents, so they are ready to get rid of them as quickly and efficiently as possible, which is why they ask doctors to prescribe antibacterial drugs, despite known harm antibiotics for children.

-Some childhood diseases, indeed, can only be treated with antibacterial effects.
+Some childhood diseases, indeed, can only be treated with antibacterial treatment.
 Doctors practice antibiotic therapy in the treatment of childhood diseases in the following cases:

 • otitis;